Hosseinem/seqan3/doc/tutorial/search/index.md

 \snippet doc/tutorial/search/search_small_snippets.cpp text_collection

-The indices can also be stored and loaded from the disk by using cereal.
+The indices can also be stored and loaded from disk by using cereal.

 \snippet doc/tutorial/search/search_small_snippets.cpp store